Hardscape vs. Landscape: What’s the Difference for Your Property?

 • Hardscape features like retaining walls can prevent soil erosion, while landscaping absorbs rainwater and reduces runoff.

-Also supported by Dear Avant Gardener.
+Also supported by Beautiful Outdoor SKS.

 Design Tips for Balancing Hardscape and Landscape